 Peer Support – The staff at Rural Advocates for Independent Living offers peer support through drawing from their own personal experiences, active listening, and can match individuals with others who have similar challenges.
 Our facility at RAIL is available for use by support groups.

-TRANSITIONING: Transition Services can refer to different periods of life for individuals with disabilities.
+Transitioning – Transition Services can refer to different periods of life for individuals with disabilities.
 Youth Transition Services could include the individual transitioning from one grade to another, or a high school graduate to higher education or employment.
 Adult Transition Services consist of helping individuals in institutional settings move back into the community.
-Some individuals may qualify for the Money Follows the Person Program, which is a grant that gives financial aid to assist with transitioning back into the community of their choice.

 Rural Advocates for Independent Living is always seeking individuals to serve on our Board of Directors.
 This volunteer service is a hands on way to be a part of shaping the future programs and services we offer.
-The Board meets every third Thursday of the month at 5:30pm.
+The Board meets on the second Thursday of February, April, June, August, October and December at 5:30pm.
 If you are interested in serving in this capacity, please contact email@example.com.